International Market Analysis / International Market Analysis

 The course covers the following contents related to different research methods and IB management challenges:

-• Research approaches and methods used in IB
+- Research approaches and methods used in IB

-• Analyses of secondary data
+- Analyses of secondary data

-(descriptive and inferential analyses as well as factor analyses of secondary data on international markets from typical providers such as Worldbank, OECD etc. using standard software such as SPSS)
+(descriptive and inferential analyses as well as factor analyses of secondary data on international markets from typical providers such as Worldbank, OECD etc. using standard software such as SPSS) - Collection of quantitative primary data

-(development of quantitative research designs in terms of sampling, sample size and questionnaire design; students will develop their own online survey which will be used for collecting international business indicators, determinants and outcomes)
+(development of quantitative research designs in terms of sampling, sample size and questionnaire design; students will develop their own online survey which will be used for collecting international business indicators, determinants and outcomes) - Collection of qualitative primary data

-(development of qualitative research designs in terms of approach, sampling and interview guide design; students will develop their own interview guide for expert interviews or focus groups which will be used for collecting insights into international business determinants and outcomes)
+(development of qualitative research designs in terms of approach, sampling and interview guide design; students will develop their own interview guide for expert interviews or focus groups which will be used for collecting insights into international business determinants and outcomes) - Analysis of primary data

-(regression analyses, coding strategies and qualitative data analyses using standard software such as SPSS and Nvivo; students will analyse the data they have collected)
+(regression analyses, coding strategies and qualitative data analyses using standard software such as SPSS and Nvivo; students will analyse the data they have collected) - Interpretation and presentation of data analyses in IB research

 (analysis and interpretation of the quantitative and qualitative data collected)